First university in the United States: William & Mary

-On December 4, 1779, just seven days after the founding of the "University of the State of Pennsylvania", an event occurred which the College of William & Mary describes thus:
+On December 4, 1779, just seven days after the charter was issued for the University of the State of Pennsylvania, the board of visitors of the College of William & Mary adopted wide-ranging reforms that the college has traditionally seen as marking when it became a university.

-Under the leadership of Thomas Jefferson, then governor of Virginia and a member of the Board of Visitors, William and Mary became a university.
-The grammar and divinity schools were discontinued, and a professorship of anatomy and medicine, and the first American chairs of law and police and modern languages were established.
-The elective system of studies was introduced at this time, the first such program in the United States.

-For historical reasons, the College of William & Mary, like Dartmouth College and Boston College, has continued to use "college" rather than "university" in its official name.

 In 2020, William & Mary law professor Thomas McSweeney along with two undergraduate students published an article in the William & Mary Law Review pointing out that the Latin text of the university's 1693 royal charter referred to the institution as a studium generale, translated in the English text by the relatively insignificant "place of universal study".
 They argue that by creating the institution as a studium generale, which was the technical term used for a university in the middle ages, William & Mary was granted the status of a university in its 1693 charter.
 The same phrase was noted by Jurgen Herbst in 1982, who said: "The charter used the Latin term studium generale to suggest possible growth into a full-fledged university".
 Edward Eggleston in 1900 noted that: "[the English text of the charter] is printed with Harwell, Blair and Clinton's account of Virginia, and the copy of the latter in the Library of Congress is annotated by some critic, who notes slight variations on the sense of the English version of the charter from the Latin original.
 The phrase 'studium generale' has a sense hardly appreciated by those who copied it from the ancient charter for William & Mary."

-Doctorate degrees

-If a university is defined as an institution that awards doctoral degrees, then there are a number of contenders for the title of oldest United States university based on that criterion.
-Among the conflicting interpretations is whether the date the first doctoral degree is awarded should be the determining factor, or the date a doctoral program was first attempted is the determinant.
-Harvard University, which awarded its first doctoral degree in 1692, was the first university in the nation to offer doctorates.

-Harvard University

-Harvard University has awarded honorary "doctorates" since the 17th century.
-In 1692, it issued a Doctor of Sacred Theology degree to Increase Mather, the first honorary degree in the New World.

-University of Pennsylvania

-In 1765, the University of Pennsylvania founded the first medical school in the nation, according to Penn's archivist, although this did not initially award doctorates.